m82labs/overlap_checker/README.md

   1. Clone this repo.
   2. Open the solution and build it.
   3. Run `Install\Install.ps1` and tell it which instances to install Overlap Checker on, which database to use, and which schema to create the database objects in.
-  4. Now just copy the `JobOverlapChecker\bin\Debug\JobOverlapChecker.exe` and `SQL Scripts\JobOverlapChecker.exe.config` files to a folder on each instance and then set up a scheduled job on each instance with a step that executes `YourDB.YourSchema.AddJobDelayStep @operation = 'A'` followed by a step that executes `JobOverlapChecker.exe`.
+  4. Now just copy the `JobOverlapChecker\bin\Debug\JobOverlapChecker.exe` and `Install\JobOverlapChecker.exe.config` files to a folder on each instance and then set up a scheduled job on each instance with a step that executes `YourDB.YourSchema.AddJobDelayStep @operation = 'A'` followed by a step that executes `JobOverlapChecker.exe`.
 This will ensure that every job, even newly created ones, have the delay step added.

   ***WARNING: Read through the `Install.ps1` script, it will create various database objects on the instance(s) specified.***